 The Graphic Artists Guild promotes and protects the economic interests of its members.
 It is committed to improving conditions for all creators of graphic art and raising standards for the entire industry.
-The Guild is a union that embraces creators of graphic art at all levels of skill and expertise, producing work intended for presentation as originals or reproductions.
+The Guild is a union that embraces creators of graphic art at all levels of skill and expertise, producing work intended for ators of graphic art at all levels of skill and expertise, producing work intended for presentation as originals or reproductions.